-While there is no cure for gout, its symptoms can be controlled by medication and diet changes, which include:
+While there is no cure for gout, its symptoms can be controlled by diet changes and medication.
+These include:

-- Avoiding foods that are rich in purine such as alcohol, liver, kidney, salmon, sardine, dry beans, beancurd and soy
+- Avoiding foods rich in purine such as alcohol, liver, kidney, salmon, sardine, dry beans, beancurd and soy

 - Limiting daily intake of protein-rich food such as red meat

-- Colchicine, an anti-gout medicine that can help to relieve acute pain and prevent acute attacks
+- Anti-gout medicine to help relieve acute pain and prevent acute attacks

 - Steroids injections to relieve pain during an acute attack